Discover the best Northland campgrounds. From free camp spots to popular holiday parks, there’s something for all campers here.

 8. Mangawhai Heads Holiday Park

 The Mangawhai Heads Holiday Park is an excellent base for visiting Northland, and it’s incredibly easy to reach for Aucklanders!
+If you’re heading north to Paihia, this destination is worth considering for a pit stop.

 Close to Mangawhai Heads Beach and plenty of local hiking trails, this camping ground in Northland is ideal for families with children.